muzammilar/examples-go/README.md

 `clickhouse-struct-ingest-performance`:  Performance evaluation of `clickhouse-go`.

 `ext/geomrpc`: An example of gRPC clients and servers, including both server-side and client-side streaming and gRPC metrics collection using Prometheus (including both connection stats and RPC stats).

+`file-shreder`: An example to implement a `shred` function like the [shred](https://manpages.ubuntu.com/manpages/jammy/man1/shred.1.html) command line utility with some tests.

 `guage-approximator`: A basic example of implement an average gauge metric over a given time interval.
 The example uses a circular ring buffer to store the last n-values.
 The example is simliar to Prometheus' *summary* metric.